Homepage

 Our Commitment

-We commit is to work towards building a campus where everyone feels safe and is treated with respect.
+We commit to work towards building a campus where everyone feels safe and is treated with respect.
 We want to support people harmed and prevent dating/domestic abuse, sexual violence, and stalking in our community.
 We do this by promoting racial and social justice, challenging harmful social norms, and working together with our community to make positive changes.

 Where we focus our work: